ZMH-SDUST/VLA-Bridge/README.md

-# No Fine-Tuning Required: Bridging Feature Misalignment and Semantic Confusion for Zero-Shot HOI Detection
+# Bridging Feature Misalignment and Semantic Confusion for Zero-Shot HOI Detection